-Guiding was not long started when it became clear that there would be a need for a supply of young women who had had the training to be able to set up Guide units around the country.
+Guiding was not long started when it became clear that there would be a need to train the graduates from Guide Companies to be able to set up Guide units around the country.
 So in 1916, Cadet units were set up at various girls' boarding schools.

 In the 1918 handbook it stated: